alphagov/paas-developer-docs/docs/troubleshooting/index.md

-For logs to be captured by Cloud Foundry, your application should be writing them to `STDOUT`/`STDERR`, rather than a log file – see the framework-specific guidance in the menu.

 ## Current logs

+For log messages to be captured by Cloud Foundry, your application should be writing them to `STDOUT`/`STDERR`, rather than a log file.

 The most direct way to view events related to your application through the deploy process is: